manoj101101/UIVisionAutomation/README.md

-*** UI Vision automation script is written in python,
+*** UI Vision Automation Script ***

+***Tech Stack***
+** Python + pycharm + Scipting + Command line + Jenkins + Groovy + Git.

-Capability to run mutiple macros in the browser using command line arguments, it takes a argument as a list named as --macro in which so you can provide multiple macroname with spaces, can use multiple arguments as per requirement.
+Capability to run mutiple macros in the browser using command line arguments In current implementation you can pass a list as a parameter, which will contain the name of the macros you want to run.
+It can be configured in other ways also like passing folders or html files.

-Macros will be feched from hard drive, it is configurable.
+Macros will be fetched from the hard drive, where UI vision root folder is configured by the user, which is also configurable.

-All the paths created and  used are mostly dynamic in nature will be common for everyone using MAC machines.
+All the paths created and used are mostly dynamic in nature will be common for everyone who are using MAC machines.

 **Jenkins integration using SCM (Groovy Script)** :

-Project will have a jenkinsFile which can be used for controlling and monitoring the execution flow of macros.
+Project will have a jenkinsFile which can be used for controlling and monitoring the execution flow of script.
 ***

-**Tech Stack**
-** Python + pycharm + Scipting + Command line + Run Multiple Macros + Jenkins + Groovy.

-**Command line argument**
+***Multiple parameters*** :

-** --macro macro1name macro2name macro3name --incognito #(if you want to run browser in incognito mode)#
+1. --macro macro1name macro2name macro3name 2. --incognito #(if you want to run browser in incognito mode)#
+3. -- headless mode #(to run browser in headless mode)
+4. -- userProfile #(to run browser with different profiles)

-**How to Run Your Macros On Jenkins**
+***How to Run Your Macros On Jenkins***

 1.Just Create a new pipiline of type pipeline only.

 2.Configure Git repository.

-3.Configure Build with Parameter : {MACRO_LIST} : Enter the macros names, put single space in between the names of multiple macros.
+3.Configure Build with Parameter : {MACRO_LIST} : Enter macro names.

-**(Can also be done for a testSuiteFolder for that we can seperate the test cases in different folders LOB wise)**

 4.Build.

-**Note:**
+***Notes:***

 1.For Macro's better execution run use locators such as : ID, testID or Dynamic xpaths.

+2.When providing multiple macro names remember to put a single space between each macro name.

 **(You can ask dev team to add the ids or testid in the elements that are required)**